-They did not know their waiver would be based on hardship to Donna if Joaquín was to be deported.
+They did not know their waiver would be based on hardship to Donna, the qualifying relative, if Joaquín was to be deported.

 Afraid and puzzled, they hired a North County immigration law office.
 The office helped them prepare a motion to reopen the green card denial and an I-601 family unity inadmissibility waiver.